WPChill/strong-testimonials/readme.txt

 * select which testimonials to show
 * set the sort order
-* select the fields
-  * title
-  * thumbnail
-  * the full content or an excerpt
-  * client name, website, etc.
+* select the fields: title, thumbnail, the full content or an excerpt, client name, website, etc.
 * extras like pagination
 * style options
 * slideshow settings if desired